What we offer

 What are the benefits of counselling?

-All counselling is geared to relieve distress and to help people understand why they think, feel, and behave in the way they do.
-Talking about your difficulties with someone impartial who has an understanding of emotional wellbeing can often help to regain some clarity about one's problems, perhaps making decisions about changes that are needed, or coming to terms with things that can't be changed.
+To relieve distress and to help people understand why they think, feel, and behave in the way they do.
+Talking about your difficulties with someone impartial can make things clearer and help you manage better.

 Monday to Thursday: 9am - 9pm